palantir/docker-compose-rule/README.md

 Composing docker compose files
 ------------------------------

-`docker-compose` (at least as of version 1.5.0) allows us to "compose" Docker compose files.
+`docker-compose` (at least as of version 1.5.0) allows us to specify multiple docker-compose files.
 On the command line, you can do this with this example command:

     docker-compose -f file1.yml -f file2.yml -f file3.yml

-Subsequent files override previous declarations of services and also add new services to the composition.
+Semantics of how this works is explained here: [Docker compose reference](https://docs.docker.com/compose/reference/overview/)

 To use this functionality inside docker-compose-rule, supply extra files to your `DockerComposition.of(...)` builder